igemnace/vim-config/README.md

 - Has bash and git (required by install scripts)
 - Has a working internet connection (will be cloning git repos for plugin installation)
 - Has Python headers (distro-dependent package names and installation procedure) and `cmake` (required by YouCompleteMe)
-- Has Node.js and npm (required by Tern support for YouCompleteMe)
+- Has Node.js and npm (required by eslint and Tern support for YouCompleteMe)

 ## Installation